 The building did not become a bar until the early 20th century, having first served as a residence, workshop and ice cream parlor.
 There are many other bars in the United States that were established far earlier and in older buildings.

-As for tunnels — seriously, in a city with such a high water table they were not practical especially during Lafitte’s era.
+As for tunnels — seriously, in a city with such a high water table, they were not practical especially during Lafitte’s era.

 Robert J. Cangelosi, Jr., AIA, NCARB, is president of Koch and Wilson Architects and a prominent architectural historian.
 His architectural practice is focused on the preservation, restoration, renovation and adaptive reuse of historic structures.
 This work includes projects such as the award-winning restorations of the Cabildo and St. Patrick’s Church.
 Cangelosi was the co-editor of the last two volumes of the Friends of the Cabildo’s highly regarded “New Orleans Architecture” series books and has served as a past editor of Preservation in Print.